Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Abstract

 \section{Abstract}

 To date, it is still impossible to sample the entire mammalian brain with single-neuron precision.
 This forces one to either use spikes (focusing on few neurons) or to use coarse-sampled activity (averaging over many neurons, e.g.~LFP).
 Naturally, the sampling technique impacts inference about collective properties.
-Here, we emulate both sampling techniques on a spiking model to quantify how they alter observed correlations and signatures of criticality.
-We discover a general effect: when the inter-electrode distance is small, electrodes sample overlapping regions in space, which increases the correlation between the signals.
+Here, we emulate both sampling techniques on a simple spiking model to quantify how they alter observed correlations and signatures of criticality.
+We \changedd{describe} a general effect: when the inter-electrode distance is small, electrodes sample overlapping regions in space, which increases the correlation between the signals.
 For coarse-sampled activity, this can produce power-law distributions even for non-critical systems.
-In contrast, spike recordings enable one to distinguish the underlying dynamics.
-This explains why coarse measures and spikes have produced contradicting results in the past \Dash that are now all consistent with a slightly subcritical regime.
+In contrast, spike recordings do not suffer this \changedd{particular} bias and underlying dynamics can be identified.
+This may resolve why coarse measures and spikes have produced contradicting results in the past.